Constraints on metastable superheavy dark matter coupled to sterile neutrinos with the Pierre Auger Observatory

-inferred from cosmological observations.
+Another constraint on $\theta_m$ stems from the upper bound on the departure from 3 of the effective number of neutrino degrees of freedom $N_\mathrm{eff}$, $\Delta N_\mathrm{eff}=N_\mathrm{eff}-3$, inferred from cosmological observations.
 From Friedmann equation, the Hubble parameter is governed by the energy-density content, which, during the radiation-dominated epoch, receives contributions from all relativistic species such as photons, active neutrinos and possible sterile ones.
 A significant value of $\Delta N_\mathrm{eff}$ would thus change the dynamics of the expansion during the radiation era and thus impact on the cosmological microwave background measurements as well as on the big bang nucleosynthesis.
 Therefore, the 95\%-confidence-level current limits on $\Delta N_\mathrm{eff}<0.3$~\cite{Planck:2018nkj} provide constraints on the temperature $T_{\nu_1}$ of $\nu_1$ neutrinos:

 This relationship is valid at any time before the radiation era started, in particular at the time each neutrino species decoupled from the thermal bath when the expansion rate became larger than the interaction rate $R_{\nu_i}$ of the species $\nu_i$.
 Given that the ratio $H/R_{\nu_i}$ scales as $(T/T_{\star\nu_i})^3$~\cite{Weinberg:2008zzc} (denoting as $T_{\star\nu_i}$ the decoupling temperature of $\nu_i$), and given that the neutral-current-interaction rate of the $\nu_1$ species is that of $\nu_2$ but reduced by $\theta_m^2$, the relation $T_{\star\nu_1}=\theta_m^{-\nicefrac{2}{3}}T_{\star\nu_2}$ holds.
 As soon as $T$ dropped below $T_{\star\nu_1}$, the temperature of the freely expanding $\nu_1$ species fell as $T_{\nu_1}=(a_{\star 1}/a)T_{\star\nu_1}$ (with $a_{\star 1}$ the scale factor at the time of the decoupling of the $\nu_1$ species).
 At temperatures $T<T_{\star\nu_1}$, other particles that are still in thermal equilibrium, such as electrons and positrons, annihilate once $T$ becomes smaller than their mass and thus heat the rest of the relativistic species (photons) relative to the neutrinos.
 Entropy conservation in this ``freeze-out'' then gives rise to the relationship